Supple-build/homebridge-slide-shutter/README.md

 npm install -g homebridge-slide-shutter
 ```

-After installing

-After that you will need to enter the following details into the ~/.homebridge/config.json:
+After installing you will need to enter the following details into the ~/.homebridge/config.json:

 ```JSON
 {